 This leads the victim to believe the gaslighter is right and there’s something wrong with their own perception of the world.

-Warning signs someone is gaslighting you
+Signs someone is gaslighting you

 How can you tell whether you’re being gaslighted by someone?
 Following are the 5 important signs: